mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

 ## Setup

-We will set up a new test network with preallocated funds in the default account.
+We will set up a new Ethereum network with preallocated funds in the default account.

 The `geth` client uses the [light client protocol](https://github.com/ethereum/wiki/wiki/Light-client-protocol) for this walkthrough.
 Ethereum&apos;s light client protocol allows for small devices such as the [Raspberry Pi](https://www.rs-online.com/designspark/exploring-ethereum-with-raspberry-pi-part-1-getting-started) to join the network, download block headers as they appear, and only validate certain pieces of state on-demand as required by their users.